sublimelsp/LSP/docs/src/features.md

 To enable inlay hints, enable the `show_inlay_hints` setting through `Preferences: LSP Settings`.

-!!! info "Some LSP-* plugins require additional settings to be enabled in order to show inlay hints."
+!!! info "Some servers require additional settings to be enabled in order to show inlay hints."

 ## Server Commands